-The Writers’ Museum is one of the most interesting museums you’ll see on this free self-guided Edinburgh walking tour.
+If you’re a lover of literature, the Writers’ Museum is one of the best things to see in Edinburgh.
 It is dedicated to Scotland’s three most-celebrated literary giants, Sir Walter Scott, Robert Louis Stevenson, and Robert Burns.
 It is housed in a fine Old Town mansion constructed in 1622 that was acquired by Elizabeth, Dowager Countess of Stair, in the 1720s and has since been called Lady Stair’s House.

 The museum’s collection includes portraits, manuscripts, and showcases filled with odd bric-a-brac and relics associated with the writers – Scott’s walking stick and a plaster cast of Burns’ skull among them.

 Your next stop is Brodie’s Close (12) which lies a little further east, just off of the Royal Mile.
 You’ll be walking a distance of 200 m.